 Toxic Firefighting Foam and Hazardous PFAS Chemicals

-The danger firefighting foam poses come from per- and polyfluoroalkyl substances (PFAS).
+According to the United States Environmental Protection Agency, the danger in firefighting foam comes from per- and poly-fluoroalkyl substances (PFAS).
 PFAS are a group of man-made chemicals that have had a long and controversial history of harming those they come into contact with.
-These chemicals were actually the focus of a feature film called “Dark Waters” which chronicled the struggle to litigate Dupont over the unregulated pollution and subsequent poisoning of an entire West Virginia Community with PFAS.
+These chemicals were the focus of a feature film called “Dark Waters,” which chronicled the struggle to litigate DuPont's chemical manufacturing company over the unregulated pollution and subsequent poisoning of an entire West Virginia community with PFAS.

 Carcinogenic PFOS and PFOA in Firefighting Foam